Foreign Currency Leases

 Depreciation of Foreign Currency ROU Assets

-The right-of-use asset is a non-monetary item measured at historical cost.
-It is not retranslated - depreciation is calculated based on the historical rate at which the asset was initially recorded.
+In the entity's functional currency books, the right-of-use asset is a non-monetary item measured at historical cost.
+It is not retranslated, and depreciation is calculated based on the historical rate at which the asset was initially recorded.
+No foreign exchange differences arise on the asset itself.
+(When translating to a presentation currency, depreciation is treated like any other income statement item and translated at the average rate or transaction-date rate.)

 Example: ROU Asset Depreciation